2023 Grantees

 Indoor Air Quality and the Home Environment in Children With Asthma

-Matthew McCulloch, MD has designed a project to study the relationship between poor indoor air quality (IAQ) and asthma.
-The project will use indoor air quality sensors placed in the homes of children with asthma to generate reliable and descriptive IAQ data over an extended time.
-The data will be coupled with home environment and asthma control survey data to identify potential sources of indoor air pollution and its association with asthma disease status.
+Matthew McCulloch, MD, has designed a project to study the relationship between poor indoor air quality (IAQ) and asthma.
+The project uses indoor air quality sensors placed in the homes of children with asthma to generate reliable and descriptive IAQ data over an extended time.
+The data is coupled with home environment and asthma control survey data to identify potential sources of indoor air pollution and its association with asthma disease status.

 Andrea A. Pappalardo, MD, FACAAI